Take Control of Your Nursing Career

 Tuition and Financial Aid:

 This 31 credit hour certificate costs $825 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable.
-Speak with a program manager to learn more.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable.
+Speak with an enrollment counselor to learn more.Learn More

 With decades of experience in nursing education, research, and practice, the graduate nursing faculty are led by program director Doreen Rogers, DNS, RN and FNP coordinator Jennifer Klimek Yingling Ph.D., RN, ANP-BC, FNP-BC.

 Assistant Professor of Nursing, Director of Nursing Graduate Programs

 Dr. Doreen Rogers was appointed Assistant Professor of Nursing at Utica University in January 2018.
 Prior to joining Utica University, Dr. Rogers taught at associate and baccalaureate levels of pre-licensure.

 Dr. Rogers was most recently the coordinator of the online Nursing Education graduate program at SUNY Polytechnic Institute, where she was an instructor as well.
 Dr. Rogers began her nursing education at St. Elizabeth School of Nursing.
 She completed her baccalaureate degree at SUNY Utica/Rome, her graduate degree in Nursing Education from Mansfield University, and her Doctor of Nursing Science (Nursing Education/Leadership) from Sage Graduate School.